KCS-LLC/Arcane-Ascension-Puzzle-Spires/VerticalSlice/README.md

 ## How to Play

 *   **Swap Gems:** Click and drag a gem to swap it with an adjacent gem.
 Alternatively, click one gem and then click an adjacent gem.

 *   **Cast Spells:** When you have enough mana, click the spell buttons in the left-hand panel to cast them.

 *   **Objective:** Defeat the monster before it defeats you!

+## Developer Notes

+The codebase is currently in a stable, functional state.
+However, it is not yet optimized for future development.
+The `Game.cpp` file is overly large, and much of the game's data (spells, monster stats) is hardcoded directly into the source.

+A major architectural refactoring is planned to address these issues.
+The goal is to separate concerns into more focused classes (like a `UIManager` and `DataManager`) and to move all game data into external JSON files.
+For a detailed history of this effort and the revised plan, please see the `NEXT_STEPS.md` file.